The Demiurge's Laugh: Synopsis

 The poem follows an unnamed character whom gallivanted into the wildness while disoriented.
 There, he hears constant sounds until a malicious deity emerged.
 Demiurge, the embodiment of the devil, began profusely laughing at him.
 Even after the vision ended, the main character could still experience the devil's laughs ringing.
-Soon after, he checked his surroundings and sat himself on a tree, ending the story with him believing himself to be a fool for being caught and feeling contempt.
+Soon after, he checked his surroundings and sat down next to a tree, ending the story with him believing himself to be a fool for being caught.

 Analysis

 The poem using the poetic elements of themes, symbolism and imagery.